|Rating:||8.4 / 10|

 |Weight||2.5 / 2.5|

 These meals are slightly smaller than than the offerings form the Outdoor Gourmet range (by approximately 8-9%) and with this the price is also lower.
-The normal price sits around the $15.95 mark and at about $7.50 per person.
+The normal price for a single (small) serve sits around the $12.99 mark while the twin serve is around $19.99.
 Most of the larger chain stores offer members discounts or have regular sales so its worthwhile looking around.
 These products do have a long shelf life so you can stock up during the regular sales at the outdoor stores.

 These meals are very easy to prepare and as long as you can boil water then you are set with preparation time requiring only ten minutes.
 This offering comes with a seperate bag of mashed potato with the suggestion preparation being to add boiling water to each of the bags.
 I find this a duplication so I just add the potato mix to the main meal, mix and then add the combined amount of water which works well.
 I also tend to let the meal rehydrate for an extra minute or two.
 I have yet to use cold water (and there is no reason why you couldn’t) however you would need to allow more time (a couple of hours) to be ready for eating.
 The meal comes in a bag that is well designed and the bottom opens out to provide a flat base for those minimalists who want to leave the bowl at home.
 The option exists to tear the top off the bag to allow easy access to the food but you if you have a long handled spoon you won’t need to tear the bag.
 My other reason for not tearing the top off the bag is that you minimise any mess and after you’re done, you can re-zip the zip lock.

 Taste wise you definitely know you are eating cottage pie and I am more than happy to eat this night after night, which for means means that it must be good.
 This is well worth a look for your next outdoor aventure.